Digging/Excavation in the City’s right-of-way, New Regulations and Permit Application

 Applications for a Permit

-To apply, download the application, fill it out and use the "submit" button OR firstname.lastname@example.org .
+To apply, download the application, fill it out and use the "submit" button OR print the application and email a completed copy to email@example.com .

 Apply for a Utility Mark Out - (used for digging in private property and in the State of NH right-of-way)